toa-io/toa/extensions/configuration/readme.md

         type: number
         default: 1
     additionalProperties: false
-    required: [foo, bar]
+    required: [ foo, bar ]
 ```

 ## Context Configuration

-Context Configuration is declared as a context annotaion.
+Context Configuration is declared as a context annotation.
 Its keys must be
-component identifiers and its values must be Configuration Objects for those
+component identifiers, and its values must be Configuration Objects for those
 components.

 Context Configuration keys and Configuration Object keys may be defined